 - Although bikes are free, you are responsible for theft, damage and late fees.

-- Bikes must be returned for a mandatory monthly check-up.
+- Bikes must be returned weekly for check-ups.

 - A student ID is required to check out a bike.

-All students are provided with an Eco Pass usable on all RTD routes throughout the Denver metro area.
-The Eco Pass comes in the form of a small sticker to place on your I.D.
-Don't forget to ask for one when you get your I.D.
+All students are provided with a Smart Card bus pass usable on all RTD routes throughout the Denver metro area.
+The smart card comes included with tuition.
+Don't forget to ask for yours when you get your I.D.
 Visit the RTD website more information and to use their Trip Planner.

-Share the cost of a semester permit with your car share partner.
-You save money and only use one parking spot—a win, win situation.
+Share the cost of a semester parking permit with your car share partner.
+You save money, wear and tear on your car, and only use one parking spot—a win-win situation.

 Boulder Car Share Program